wisperfly/learngit/readme.txt

+Hey, Wisper.
 This is a help file.
 Wisper created me.